yoginoit39/yoginoit39/README.md

 ## Hi there.
 I'm Yogesh Lakhani 👋

+## 💼 Software Developer | 🎓 Pursuing Master's in Computer Science at DePaul University

 🚀 Ambitious engineer with a passion for problem solving in computer science and on a mission to drive innovation in the world of software development.

 👨‍💻 Actively seeking Software/Full-Stack Development opportunities